Kingxukai/linux/Documentation/process/debugging/driver_development_debugging_guide.rst

 This document serves as a general starting point and lookup for debugging device drivers.
-While this guide focuses on debugging that requires re-compiling the module/kernel, the :doc:`userspace debugging guide
+While this guide focuses on debugging that requires re-compiling the module/kernel, the woke :doc:`userspace debugging guide
 </process/debugging/userspace_debugging_guide>` will guide
 you through tools like dynamic debug, ftrace and other tools useful for debugging issues and behavior.
-For general debugging advice, see the :doc:`general advice document
+For general debugging advice, see the woke :doc:`general advice document
 </process/debugging/index>`.

 .. contents::
     :depth: 3

-The following sections show you the available tools.
+The following sections show you the woke available tools.

 printk() & friends
 ------------------